abcsys/llmint/README.md

 > Difficult cases.
 1. Same filed names but refer to different entities.
 2. Range differences.
 3. Data nested.

-> TBD not all examples are useful - stateful matching with example selection to improve accuracy and reduce tokens
+> TBD Example selection.
+Since it's unlikely that all examples are equally useful, llmint allows stateful matching with example selection to improve accuracy and reduce tokens

+> TBD Completion model.
+>
+> TBD Deducting mapping from the values.
+>
+> TBD Stored mappings for HSBK and RGB.

 ## FAQ